TalhaWarrior/CPP-Matrix-Library/README.md

 #### System of Equations: Calculate the solution of a system of equations using the matrix inversion method.
 #### Matrix Inversion: Compute the inverse of a square matrix of order n-by-n.
 #### Determinant Calculation: Determine the determinant of a square matrix of order n-by-n.
-#### Scalar Multiplication: Perform matrix multiplication with a non-zero scalar.
+#### Scalar Multiplication: Perform element wise multiplication with a non-zero scalar using the '*' and '*=' operators.
+#### Scalar Division: Perform element wise division with a non-zero scalar using the '/' and '/=' operators.
 #### Print Matrices: Print non-empty matrices.
 #### Print Order: Print Order Of Any Matrix.
 #### Get Order: Get Order Of Matrix In Pair.